kramphub/kiya/README.md

 		}
 	}

-Read `setup.md` for detailed instructions how to create the bucket, encryption ring and key and set the permissions.

 ### Store a password, _put_

 	kiya shared put concourse/cd-pipeline mySecretPassword

-In this example, `shared` refers to the profile in your configuration. `concourse` refers to the site or domain. `cd-pipeline` is the username which can be an email address too. `mySecretPassword` is the plain text password.
+In this example, `teamF1` refers to the profile in your configuration. `concourse` refers to the site or domain. `cd-pipeline` is the username which can be an email address too. `mySecretPassword` is the plain text password.

 If a password was already stored then you will be warned about overwriting it.

+_Note: this will put a secret in your command history; better use paste, see below._

 ### Retrieve a password, _get_

-	kiya shared get concourse/cd-pipeline
+	kiya teamF1 get concourse/cd-pipeline

+_Note: this will put a secret in your command history; better use copy, see below._

 ### List labels of stored secrets, _list_

-	kiya shared list
+	kiya teamF1 list

 ### Fill a template, _template_

-    kiya shared template template-file
+    kiya teamF1 template template-file

 Output will be written to stdout.